adeubank/meteor-sounds/README.md

 ## Usage

-Meteor Sounds is uses a method of low latency audio to preload audio files on apps built for Cordova.
+Meteor Sounds uses a method of low latency audio to preload audio files on apps built for Cordova.
 The plugin exposes a variable `MeteorSounds` to the platform `web.cordova`.

 Include a settings.json file like so,
 ```